Lesser Black-backed Gull Larus fuscus

 However, a proviso re suspended moult in the other races must be kept in mind, even when consulting this reference.

 The old perception that nominate fuscus could be identified on the basis of very black upperparts is now known to be false, as some individuals from the range of intermedius can appear just as dark in the field.
 It is structurally smaller and more elongated than intermedius, on average, but individual variation makes these characters unreliable.
 At one stage, and following Jonsson (op. cit.), the timing of the moult cycle seemed likely to provide a more reliable route to confident identification.
 The nominate race moults later than intermedius and graellsii and, prior to migration, adults normally moult only the two inner-most primaries.
 Thus, the outer primaries are still in place and all of uniform age, during August and September when the other two races are in active wing-moult.
 Unfortunately, it has recently been demonstrated that occasional individuals of intermedius (and graellsii) undergo 'suspended' moult, so that they too may show a moult cycle comparable to that of fuscus.
 Thus, positive identification of nominate fuscus remains problematic.
 It remains essential, however, to determine the precise state of moult with any suspected fuscus, as an individual in active wing-moult during the late-summer / early-autumn is certainly not fuscus.

 Given the difficulties in identification, it is considered that most claims of 'Baltic Gull' from the West Midlands Region will certainly prove inadequate and it is probable that none is sufficiently rigorous to prove acceptable.
-It is highly unlikely, for example, that many of the documentations submitted to county recorders includes details of state-of-moult.
+It is highly unlikely, for example, that many of the documentations submitted to county recorders include details of state-of-moult.
 In consequence, the reports claimed from the West Midlands Region are not itemised here.